TheMrityunjayPathak/TheMrityunjayPathak.github.io/README.md

 • The illustration in the hero section of the website is downloaded from DesignStripe.

-• They provide illustration with different theme of very high quality to download for free.
+• They provide illustrations with different theme of very high quality to download it for free.

 • You can download it as PNG or SVG with transparent background.